md-rashid-ahmad/aws-devops-zero-to-hero/day-4/README.md

 A VPC is a virtual network that you create in the cloud.
 It allows you to have your own private section of the internet, just like having your own network within a larger network.
 Within this VPC, you can create and manage various resources, such as servers, databases, and storage.

 It’s like setting up your own mini internet inside AWS cloud.
 You have full control over your virtual networking environment, including selecting your own IP address range, creating subnets, configuring route tables and network gateways.
+You can define access rules, set up firewalls, and configure security groups to regulate who can access your resources and how they can communicate.

 To connect your VPC to the internet or other networks, you can set up gateways or routers.
 These act as entry and exit points for traffic going in and out of your VPC.
 You can control the flow of traffic and set up security measures to protect your resources from unauthorized access.

-With a VPC, you have control over your network environment.
-You can define access rules, set up firewalls, and configure security groups to regulate who can access your resources and how they can communicate.

 By default, when you create an AWS account, AWS will create a default VPC for you but this default VPC is just to get started with AWS.
 You should create VPCs for applications or projects.